junxit/us-congress-bills-109/metadata.md

 - 2005-11-14 — Placed on the Union Calendar, Calendar No. 161.
 - 2005-11-14 — Reported by the Committee on Transportation.
 H. Rept.
 109-292.
 - 2005-11-14 — Reported by the Committee on Transportation.
 H. Rept.
 109-292.
+- 2005-12-07 — Considered under suspension of the rules. (consideration: CR H11120-11122)
+- 2005-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1721.
+- 2005-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-12-07 — Mr. Duncan moved to suspend the rules and pass the bill.
+- 2005-12-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11120)
+- 2005-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11120)